 Your best family tree for DNA matches should be bursting with siblings, cousins and other relatives.
 Here’s how to use census records to construct a more robust family tree.
 The best family tree for working with your DNA matches includes all your grandparents’...

+How do obituaries and DNA matches go together?
 Obituaries can help you figure out how you’re related to your DNA matches.
-They can identify unknown connections between you on your family tree: uncles, aunts, and those coveted common ancestors.
+Here are three ways to find obituaries to help fill out your family tree.
 The best possible family tree for your DNA matching experience includes...